systemPipeR/systemPipeR.github.io/content/en/spr/systempiper/systemPipeR.markdown

 ## How to Use Pipes with *systemPipeR*

-At first encounter, you may wonder whether an operator such as *%\>%* can really be all that beneficial; but as you may notice, it semantically changes your code in a way that makes it more intuitive to both read and write.
+At first encounter, you may wonder whether an operator such as *%&gt;%* can really be all that beneficial; but as you may notice, it semantically changes your code in a way that makes it more intuitive to both read and write.

 Consider the following example, in which the steps are the initialization, configuration and running the entire workflow.